Effective $\Lambda$CDM model emerging from $f(Q,T)$ under a special EOS limit in symmetric cosmology with Bayesian and ANN observational constraints: introduction

 In contrast to purely geometric extensions such as $f(Q)$ gravity, the $f(Q,T)$ approach allows the matter sector to influence the effective gravitational coupling and cosmological evolution more directly.
 This feature is particularly interesting for addressing the cosmic coincidence problem and for generating evolving equations of state for dark energy without introducing extra scalar fields.
 Various functional forms of $f(Q,T)$ have been proposed, ranging from simple additive separations $f(Q,T)=f_1(Q)+f_2(T)$ \cite{Xu2019,Mandal2021} to multiplicative couplings and more elaborate parametrizations inspired by phenomenological or reconstruction-based arguments \cite{Bahamonde2021}.
 In the present work, we focus on the cosmological implications of $f(Q,T)$ gravity under specific matter conditions that lead to simplifications in the field equations.
 In particular, we consider the special cases $\rho + p = 0$ and $\rho - p = 0$, which correspond respectively to a cosmological constant-type fluid and a stiff fluid.
 Remarkably, for these equations of state, the background equations reduce to an effective $f(Q)$ form, with the $T$-dependence disappearing from the evolution equations.
 We derive the resulting constraints on $f(Q,T)$, obtain explicit functional forms in the $\rho+p=0$ case, and discuss the physical interpretation of this reduction.
 Importantly, we emphasize that this simplification is a consequence of the chosen matter configuration and does not imply that the underlying theory is equivalent to $f(Q)$ gravity in general.
-For generic fluids, the $T$-sector remains dynamically relevant, influencing both the background and perturbative behavior.
+For generic fluids, the $T$-sector remains dynamically relevant, influencing both the background and perturbative behavior.\\ It is important to clarify the conceptual motivation behind the present construction.
+The aim of this work is not to introduce an alternative dynamical dark energy model in the conventional sense, but rather to investigate whether the extended framework of $f(Q,T)$ gravity can naturally accommodate standard cosmological behavior under well-defined physical conditions.
+In particular, by considering the limiting case $\rho + p = 0$, which corresponds to a cosmological constant-like configuration, we demonstrate that the modified field equations admit a non-trivial constraint leading to an effective reduction of the theory to a purely $Q$-dependent form.
+This result reveals an important and previously underexplored aspect of $f(Q,T)$ gravity: namely, that the theory is capable of reproducing $\Lambda$CDM-like expansion not by introducing an explicit cosmological constant at the level of the action, but as an emergent phenomenon arising from the interplay between geometry and matter.
+From this perspective, the present analysis should be viewed as a consistency test of the $f(Q,T)$ framework rather than a direct model-building exercise.
+The emergence of an effective cosmological constant from the underlying structure of the theory provides insight into why the $\Lambda$CDM paradigm remains remarkably successful in describing observational data, while still allowing for a deeper geometrical origin.
+Moreover, this approach highlights the role of matter–geometry coupling in shaping the background dynamics and establishes a bridge between modified gravity scenarios and the standard cosmological model.
+Therefore, the added value of the present work lies in demonstrating that $f(Q,T)$ gravity possesses the structural flexibility to recover $\Lambda$CDM behavior in a natural and internally consistent manner, without requiring the cosmological constant to be imposed a priori.
+Some important research on $f(Q,T)$ gravity are given in Refs. \cite{Mohanty2025,Pradhan2024,Tayde2024NPB,Tayde2024CJP,Arora2020,Arora2021}.

 The paper is organized as follows: In Sec.~\ref{sec:field_eqs} we review the field equations of $f(Q,T)$ gravity.
 Sec.~\ref{sec:special_cases} we derived the components of field equations in the FLRW background and presents the analysis of the $\rho+p=0$ case, including the derivation of the effective $\Lambda$CDM constraints and the corresponding physical implications.
 Observational and theoretical aspects are discussed in Sec.~\ref{sec:observations}, and the main conclusions are summarized in Sec.~\ref{sec:conclusion}.